 - Take photos of physical damage and injuries sustained in the accident.

 - Contact an experienced Louisville personal injury attorney.

 Injured in a Car Accident?
 Contact Us Today

-If you or someone you love has been injured in a car accident, our Lexington attorneys at Dolt, Thompson, Shepherd & Conway may help you recover the maximum possible compensation.
+If you or someone you love has been injured in a car accident, our Louisville car accident attorneys at Dolt, Thompson, Shepherd & Conway may help you recover the maximum possible compensation.
 We focus on a small number of cases so that each client receives the undivided attention they deserve.

 Learn how we may be able to assist you by calling (502) 244-7772 today.